foka/RabbitMQTutorials/README.md

 * [Code](./WorkQueues)

 ### TIL
-* "Work queue" as a pattern.
+* Work queue as a [Competing Consumers pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html).
 * Message ack(nowledgement) - consumer tells RabbitMQ that a particular message has been received, processed and that RabbitMQ is free to delete it.
   * Default timeout on ack delivery = 30 minutes.
   * `autoAck` in `channel.BasicConsume`